ansible-collections/netapp.ontap/README.md

 Join our Slack Channel at [Netapp.io](http://netapp.io/slack)

 # Release Notes
 ## 20.4.1

 ### New Options
 - na_ontap_firmware_upgrade: `force_disruptive_update` and `package_url` options allows to make choices for download and upgrading packages.

+### Role Changes
+- na_ontap_vserver_create has a new default variable 'netapp_version' set to 140.
+If you are running 9.2 or below please add the variable to your playbook and set to 120

 ## 20.4.0